Maria Rickenbach Monastery: History

-Niederrickenbach has known a pilgrimage to Our Lady in the Maple since the 16th century, after a figurine of the Blessed Mother was placed in a maple tree on that site.
-Unable to remove the figurine, which came to be considered miraculous, a wayside shrine was erected with the figurine in it.
-Since 1565 a chapel for the pilgrims is attested.
+Niederrickenbach has known a pilgrimage to Our Lady in the Maple since the 16th century, when during the time of the Reformation when images of Catholic saints were destroyed and a statue of the Virgin Mary was saved by a young shepherd.
+He hid the statue in a hollow maple tree on the alp.
+Later, unable to remove the statue, a wayside shrine was erected with the figurine in it.
+A chapel for the pilgrims is attested since 1565.
 In 1688 it was replaced by a larger one and in 1869 the present chapel was consecrated.
 Noteworthy is its collection of Votive offerings.

 In 1857, a small group of women who wanted to follow a monastic way of life founded the monastery.
 There they established the practice of Perpetual Adoration as a part of their life.
 The monastery is often associated with Engelberg Abbey, under the guidance of which they were established and later became formally incorporated into the Benedictine Order.

+Initially, the sisters lived in an old farmhouse, The monastery was built in 1862.
+In 1864, a school for girls was opened.
+After the school closed in 1981, the building became a guesthouse.
+In 1895, a new monastery church was built.

+Present Day

+As of 2023, there are fifteen sisters in the community.
+They follow the Rule of Saint Benedict.
+The sisters pray the Divine Office, celebrate Eucharist, have continual adoration of the Blessed Sacrament, and take time for other personal prayer and reading.
+The sisters have an herb garden and produce tea, and gold liqueur for sale in the monastery shop.

-Sisters from this monastery founded the Benedictine Sisters of Perpetual Adoration in Nodaway County, Missouri, in the United States, who now have their motherhouse in Clyde, Missouri.
+Sacred Heart Monastery in Yankton, South Dakota traces its roots to Maria Rickenbach, whose sisters first came to the United States in 1874.
+Benedictine missionaries had requested sisters to come and teach German immigrants.
+Sisters from Maria Rickenbach also founded the Benedictine Sisters of Perpetual Adoration in Nodaway County, Missouri, who now have their motherhouse in Clyde, Missouri.

+The "Benedictine Way Engelberg" is a fairly demanding hiking trail linking Maria Rickenbach with Engelberg Abbey.